 20% of people above 55 dBA

-Central Greenfield sounds about 27% louder than Southern Greenfield to the human ear, a 3.4 dBA gap.
+To the human ear, noise in southwestern Greenfield sounds about 107% louder than in northeastern Greenfield, a 10.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?